timbornemann/Total-Task-Tracker/README.en.md

 VERSION=$(git describe --tags --abbrev=0) docker-compose up --build
 ```

-The service then listens on port **3002**.
-In the browser at `http://localhost:3002` you reach the dashboard.
+The service then listens on port **3002** (HTTPS).
+Open `https://localhost:3002` in your browser.
 The data is stored in a named Docker volume (`total-task-tracker-data`).
-The container can be stopped with `docker compose down` without losing data.
+You can stop the container with `docker compose down` without losing data.
+The self-signed certificate can be downloaded on the settings page to trust the site on other devices.

 ## Installation for local development